Riemann-Roch Theory for Graph Orientations: Introduction

 Dhar's burning algorithm is one of the key tools in the study of chip-firing.
 Originally discovered in the context of the abelian sandpile model, Dhar's algorithm provides a quadratic-time test for determining whether a given configuration is $q$-reduced.
-There are variants of Dhar's algorithm which produce bijections between $q$-reduced divisors and spanning trees, some of which respect important tree statistics such as external activity \cite{cori2003sand} or tree inversion number \cite{perkinson2013g}.
+There are variants of Dhar's algorithm which produce bijections between $q$-reduced divisors and spanning trees, some of which respect important tree statistics such as external activity \cite{cori2003sand} or tree inversion number \cite{perkinson2016g}.
 In the work of Baker and Norine, this algorithm was implicitly employed in the proof of their core lemma RR1, which states that if a divisor has negative rank then it is dominated by a divisor of degree $g-1$ which also has negative rank.
-We present an ``oriented" version of Dhar's algorithm whose iterated application provides a method for determining whether a partial orientation is equivalent in the generalized cocycle reversal system to an acyclic partial orientation or a sourceless partial orientation.
-We introduce $q$-connected partial orientations and use them to prove that the Baker-Norine rank of a divisor associated to a partial orientation is one less than the minimum number of directed paths which need to be reversed in the generalized cocycle reversal system to produce an acyclic partial orientation.
-We then apply these results in providing a new proof of the Riemann-Roch theorem for graphs.
-For this, we employ a variant of Baker and Norine's formal reduction involving strengthened versions of RR1 and RR2.
+We present an oriented version of Dhar's algorithm whose iterated application provides a method for determining whether a partial orientation is equivalent in the generalized cocycle reversal system to an acyclic partial orientation or a sourceless partial orientation.
+We combine these results to obtain the following theorem.\looseness=1